pancake-library/pancake/documentation/functions/pancake.addSound().md

 pancake.playSound("clap")
 ```

-The example above will add a [sound](http://mightypancake.games/#/documentation/topics/sounds) name "clap" from "sounds" folder of the main game directory and then play it once.
+The example above will add a [sound](http://mightypancake.games/#/documentation/topics/sounds) named "clap" from "sounds" folder of the main game directory and then play it once.